DeepSeek V3.5 review: $0.15 per million input tokens

 | Licence | Open | Self-hostable |

 These figures are as reported and could not be verified against a primary source.
-For context, independent trackers report different numbers for DeepSeek's actual models (Artificial Analysis, pricepertoken), V3.2 sits around $0.23 input and $0.34 output, while V4 Flash is reportedly closer to $0.14/$0.28.
+For context, independent trackers report different numbers for DeepSeek's actual models (Artificial Analysis (opens in a new tab), pricepertoken (opens in a new tab)), V3.2 sits around $0.23 input and $0.34 output, while V4 Flash is reportedly closer to $0.14/$0.28.

 The pricing analysis

 The reported input price of $0.15 per million tokens would be the lowest in our survey.
 Put in plain terms: processing one billion input tokens would cost $150.
-On Gemini 3.5 Flash, itself a value pick, the same volume reportedly runs about $350 (Artificial Analysis; the specific per-token figure is unconfirmed).
+On Gemini 3.5 Flash, itself a value pick, the same volume reportedly runs about $350 (Artificial Analysis (opens in a new tab); the specific per-token figure is unconfirmed).
 On Opus 4.8, the comparison figure is around $5,000, also unverified.

 At those prices, jobs that used to be uneconomical start to make sense: reading an entire corporate document archive, processing a social media firehose, running continuous checks over a large codebase.
 A 1M-token context window, again, reported rather than confirmed, would push that further, letting you ingest a large document in one pass without much cost.